-In addition to the 21cm transition, it has been proposed to apply LIM to other spectral lines by targeting different regions of the electromagnetic spectrum.
-For instance, it was suggested to employ this technique in the millimetre and centimetre bands in order to detect the cumulative emission from the first galaxies (at redshift $z>10$) due to the brightest atomic gas-cooling lines \citep{Suginohara-Suginohara-Spergel-99}. \citet{Righi+08} estimated the contribution to CMB foregrounds generated by redshifted rotational transitions of the CO molecule and the \cii fine-structure line from singly ionized carbon and concluded that performing LIM experiments would play a key role in reducing theoretical uncertainties.
+In addition to the 21 cm transition, LIM has been proposed to be applied to other spectral lines by targeting different regions of the electromagnetic spectrum.
+For instance, it was suggested to employ this technique in the millimetre and centimetre bands in order to detect the cumulative emission from the first galaxies (at redshift $z>10$) through the brightest atomic gas-cooling lines \citep{Suginohara-Suginohara-Spergel-99}. \citet{Righi+08} estimated the contribution to CMB foregrounds that is generated by redshifted rotational transitions of the CO molecule and the \cii fine-structure line from singly ionised carbon and concluded that LIM experiments would play a key role in reducing theoretical uncertainties.